lucp9827/NeutraliseFiles/README.md

 This concise checklist is intended for users to analyze the results from the Github repository NeutraliseFiles.
 For more details and examples, we refer to the Demonstration file of Neutralise (https://github.com/lucp9827/Neutralise).
 We recommend following this tutorial to understand how the Neutralise function works and what the pos- sibilities are within this initiative.
-1. Download NeutraliseFiles full.zip from https://github.com/lucp9827/NeutraliseFiles and unzip this
+1. Download NeutraliseFiles_full.zip from https://github.com/lucp9827/NeutraliseFiles and unzip this
 folder.
 2. Start R.
-3. Set the working directory of your R-session to the folder NeutraliseFiles in the unzipped Neutralise- Files full folder.
+3. Set the working directory of your R-session to the folder NeutraliseFiles in the unzipped NeutraliseFiles_full folder.
 4. Install and load the following packages in your R-session: remotes, dplyr, moments, ggplot2, kSam- ples, lawstat, BWStest, twosamples, RVAideMemoire, DescTools, WRS2, gk, gld.
 ``` r